 Then I Had An Elizabeth Gilbert Moment

-So here’s the kicker, after that shift, I had an Elizabeth Gilbert Eat, Love, Pray moment with money.
+So here’s the kicker, after that shift, I had an Elizabeth Gilbert Eat, Pray, Love moment with money.
 In the book, Gilbert wrote:

 Hadn’t I wanted this?
 I had actively participated in every moment of the creation of this life.
 So why didn’t I see myself in any of it?
 The only thing more impossible than staying was leaving.

 That pretty much sums up my relationship with money.
-After realizing that I was the only one who would steer my future, I showed up like a mother fucker in my own financial life.
-And yes, finding new common ground ending up costing me most of what I had and built.
+After realizing that I was the only one who would steer my future, I showed up like a mother f*cker in my own financial life.
+And yes, finding new common ground ended up costing me most of what I had and built.

 Finding Financial Teachings That Were Outside The Mainstream